 Eclipse Award of Merit is Lifetime Achievement in Service to Thoroughbred Industry

 The 47th annual Eclipse Awards dinner and ceremony is Thursday, January 25 in the Sport of Kings theatre at Gulfstream Park.
-And the National Thoroughbred Racing Association (NTRA), Daily Racing Form and the National Turf Writers and Broadcasters (NTWAB) announced today that Frank Stronach will receive the Eclipse Award of Merit for a lifetime of outstanding achievement in service to the Thoroughbred industry.
+And the National Thoroughbred Racing Association (NTRA), Daily Racing Form and the National Turf Writers and Broadcasters (NTWAB) announced today that buy finasteride online india Frank Stronach will receive the Eclipse Award of Merit for a lifetime of outstanding achievement in service to the Thoroughbred industry.

 Stronach has been an innovator in the horse racing industry for decades, and some of his bold moves included the creation of the Pegasus World Cup Invitational, which made its debut in January, 2017 and will run for the second time with a record $16 million purse on January 27, 2018 at Gulfstream Park in Hallandale, Florida.